reefactor/brainfood_reference/README.md

 > To attain knowledge, add things everyday.
 To attain wisdom, remove things everyday
 > -- Lao Zi

 > Warren and I are very good at destroying our own best-loved ideas.
 Any year that you don't destroy one of your best-loved ideas is probably a wasted year.
 Charlie likes the analogy of looking at one's ideas and approaches as "tools."
 When a better tool (idea or approach) comes along, what could be better than to swap it for your old, less useful tool?
-'Warren and I routinely do this, but most people, as Galbraith says, forever cling to their old, less useful tools.
+'Warren and I routinely do this, but most people, as Galbraith says, forever cling to their old, less useful tools
 > -- Poor Charlie's Almanack

 > Relentlessly prune bullshit, don't wait to do things that matter, and savor the time you have.
-That's what you do when [life is short](http://www.paulgraham.com/vb.html).
+That's what you do when [life is short](http://www.paulgraham.com/vb.html)
 > -- Paul Graham

 > Simplicity is hacking away the unessential. — It is not daily increase but daily decrease — hack away the unessential!
 The closer to the source, the less wastage there is